Kelpiscool/G305_FIBM/README.md

 ![G305_lipo_PMIC.png](/Resources/g305_FBIM_mockup_point.jpg)
   The board is built around the TPS6224 from Texas Instruments, a DCDC step down converter which is optimized for light load applications like the Logitech G305.
 This converter sports a theoretical ~90% efficiency with nominal current draw of the Logitech G305.
 Real world testing will need to be carried out to verify this figure.

   This mod requires no drilling or gluing of any logitech components.
 The magnetic connector is integral to the replacement DPI button which screws into two existing hardpoints for the OEM AA battery holder.

-The replacement DPI button / battery  holder is 3D printed from clear PETG, as a result the part acts as a light guide for the DPI indicator.
-Bicolor 3d printing would be ideal for this part for better color matching & less light bleed.
+  As printed the DPI button is a flat which is bent into the final shape after printing.
+The replacement DPI button and DPI light guide are two seperate pieces.
+The DPI button color can be customized to color match the mouse while the light guide is printed in clear PETG.
+The light guide was optimized in acordance with "3D Printing of Transparent Materials for Optical Applications" by Shaunak B. Gandhi of RIT.

 ## Notes
   Schematics, PCB, BOM and, GBR files are all attached.
 The BOM assumes a 230 mAh battery will be used, if not R1 might have to be changed.
 R1 controls the battery charging